 WITNESS® CPV TEST PROCEDURE

-Manufactured by: Synbiotics Corporation, San Diego, CA 92127 USA
+Manufactured by: Synbiotics Corporation, A Wholly-Owned Subsidiary of Zoetis, San Diego, CA 92127 USA

 U.S. Vet.
 License No. 312

 Please contact Zoetis Veterinary Information and Product Support (VMIPS) team at 1-800-366-5288 with questions or comments.